kaczmarekpawel/react-scripts-LargeList/README.md

 ## Description
-This application generates a huge collection (default 100k) of a random objects (books with authors) using [Chance library](http://chancejs.com/) and displays them using [React Virtualized Table](https://github.com/bvaughn/react-virtualized).
+This application generates a collection (default 10k) of a random objects (books with authors) using [Chance library](http://chancejs.com/) and displays them using [React Virtualized Table](https://github.com/bvaughn/react-virtualized).
  Data generation and collection operations(filtering and sorting) are run inside Web Workers

 Project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Check it's readme for more details.

-Below you will find some information on how to start / build it
+Below is information on how to start / build / test it

 ## Starting application
 While being in the app root folder: